CSC207-2022F-UofT/course-project-group-72/README.md

 * ***Review System***
+ * Users can write reviews, selecting 1-5 stars for the restaurant and giving some information about their visit
+ * Users edit reviews they have written, changing the number of stars and text
+ * Users can like reviews, unless they own the restaurant the review is for
+ * Users can delete their own reviews
+ * OwnerUsers who own a restaurant may reply to reviews on that resataurant
+ * Reviews are stored in a csv file and each review's id is added to the appropriate section in the user and restaurant databases

 * ***Report System***
   * User is able to report a review by clicking the button beside the review
   * User can add reason when doing report